hongyanwang/Coding-Challenge---Sortable/README.md

 # Coding-Challenge---Sortable
-copy these files, including the folder cJSON, under the same directory
+clone my repository, including the folder cJSON

 under the cJSON directory, make a library using the command: make all